jlcarr/LeetCode/README.md

 - **Memory**: 82.1 MB
 - **Solution**: Careful, this isn't a shortest path problem: instead just use a graph search to find the shortest edge in the connected component of the graph.

+### Problem 2542
+- **Name**: Maximum Subsequence Score
+- **Runtime**: 1110 ms
+- **Memory**: 37.8 MB
+- **Solution**: The challenge is deciding if an element is worth adding to the subsequence even if it lowers the min because its sum value is large.
+If we order the pairs of number starting with the highest multipliers and continue descending we can evaluate each pair's effect on the result to see if it's worth adding.
+We can then maintain the numbers added to the sum in a heap.

 ### Problem 2544
 - **Name**: Alternating Digit Sum
 - **Runtime**: 51 ms